Ys V: Lost Kefin, Kingdom of Sand: Gameplay

 The RPG-style statistical elements and the overhead view of most of the previous games are retained in Ys V. As in Ys III, there is no auto-attack; the player must press a button to swing Adol's sword.
 Adol is also given the ability to jump and defend with his shield.
 A new magic system is introduced in Ys V as well, which requires the player to charge up spells by holding a button before they can be cast.
 Adol must level up physical skills and magical skills separately.

 Release

 Ys V was originally released on December 29, 1995 in Japan for the Super Famicom.
-In 1996, Falcom released a second version of the game for the Super Famicom with a higher difficulty level, known as Ys V Expert.

-A remake of Ys V was developed by Arc System Works and published by Taito for the PlayStation 2 on March 30, 2006.
+The following year, Falcom released a second version of the game with a higher difficulty level, known as Ys V Expert.
+A remake was developed by Arc System Works and published by Taito for the PlayStation 2 on March 30, 2006.
+An English fan translation of the SNES version was created by Aeon Genesis and released in 2013.